-I. Alignment of Financial Aid Satisfactory Academic Progress Policy with Academic Standards
+- I. Alignment of Financial Aid Satisfactory Academic Progress Policy with Academic Standards - 1.
+Fort Lewis College students receiving federal Title IV, state, and institutional need-based financial aid are subject to the qualitative and quantitative standards established in this a.
+Initial Bachelor's Degree Candidates:

-- 1. Fort Lewis College students receiving federal Title IV, state, and institutional need-based financial aid are subject to the qualitative and quantitative standards established in this policy, which for all categories of students, are the same as or stricter than academic standards for continued enrollment as set forth in Undergraduate Academic Standings, Academic Standings Post-Baccalaureate, and Academic Standings Graduate policies, with the following exceptions, for which there are no specific academic policy statements: - 1.
-Initial Bachelor's Degree Candidates: - 1.
-Minimum cumulative grade point average for transitional studies (TRS) coursework taken in fulfillment of the requirements of Colorado Commission on Higher Education Developmental Education Policy; - 2.
-Maximum time frame for undergraduate coursework taken in fulfillment of the requirements for their degree; Minimum cumulative pace for undergraduate coursework taken in fulfillment of the requirements for their degree. - 2.
+- i.
+Minimum cumulative grade point average for transitional studies (TRS) coursework taken in fulfillment of the requirements of Colorado Commission on Higher Education Developmental Education Policy; - ii.
+Maximum time frame for undergraduate coursework taken in fulfillment of the requirements for their degree; Minimum cumulative pace for undergraduate coursework taken in fulfillment of the requirements for their degree. - b.
 Post-Baccalaureate Teacher Licensure and Post-Baccalaureate Degree Candidates: - i.
 Minimum cumulative grade point average for transitional studies (TRS) coursework taken in fulfillment of the requirements of Colorado Commission on Higher Education Developmental Education Policy; - ii.
 Maximum time frame for undergraduate coursework taken in fulfillment of the requirements for their program; - iii.
 Minimum cumulative pace for undergraduate coursework taken in fulfillment of the requirements for their program.